Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Introduction

-The absence of an SE-specific categorization in open-source model repositories \cite{10.1145/3661167.3661215} presents a significant barrier.
-Not only limits the efficient application of ML in SE, but it also hinders the continuous integration of new PTMs into a structured framework.
-This gap has several consequences for Automated Software Engineering (ASE) practitioners and researchers.
-In the absence of tailored filtering mechanisms, practitioners must manually sift through thousands of PTMs to sample those relevant for their tasks, an effort that is both time-consuming and error-prone, ultimately slowing progress and reducing reproducibility \cite{8804457}.
-Moreover, without a task-aligned taxonomy, it becomes difficult to establish consistent benchmarks, which are essential for the advancement of automated development pipelines.
-More broadly, this lack of structured cataloguing prevents the SE community from systematically identifying relevant resources, evaluating progress, and enabling full automation in the multi-agent environment.
+For this reason, SE researchers \cite{giray2021software} and practitioners \cite{tan2024challenges,zhao2024empirical} face challenges in identifying HF's ML assets that suit their tasks, while meeting project-specific constraints (e.g., licensing requirements or minimum performance scores).
+Common issues include missing attributes, discrepancies between reported and actual performance, and risks related to privacy or unethical model behaviour \cite{jiang2023empirical}.
+The absence of an SE-specific categorization in HF \cite{10.1145/3661167.3661215} sets a significant barrier, by limiting the efficient application of ML in SE.
+This gap has severe consequences for SE practitioners and researchers.
+In the absence of tailored filtering mechanisms, users must manually sift through thousands of PTMs to sample those relevant for their tasks, an effort that is both time-consuming and error-prone, ultimately slowing progress and reducing reproducibility \cite{8804457}.
+Although search engines can facilitate retrieval to some extent, they rely on heterogeneous metadata and lack an SE-specific focus, which favours popular PTMs over those better suited to SE tasks.
+Moreover, the lack of a task-aligned taxonomy prevents the SE community from systematically identifying relevant resources, evaluating progress, and enabling full automation in the multi-agent environment.

+Given the dynamic and evolving nature of both ML and SE \cite{10752650}, there is a clear need for a flexible and domain-specific cataloguing system.
+Such a system would support the effective sampling, selection, and integration of PTMs tailored to the full SDLC.
+The ability to identify suitable alternatives remains essential for sustainable and adaptable development practices.
+Moreover, open-source registries such as HF are founded on the principle of choice, offering visibility and reuse opportunities beyond the most popular PTMs.
+A structured taxonomy can therefore enhance discoverability, guiding users towards PTMs that better fit specific SE needs.